Meet Bayshore Residential Rehab’s Staff & Consultants

-Colleen Boyce is the Director of NRIO.
-She has been with NRIO since 1996.
-Colleen brings over 30 years of health care experience to NRIO.
-Not only does she lead a team of professionals at NRIO, is extremely client/family centred, she also offers a large amount of her time and expertise to committees and volunteer associations in the Greater Toronto Area Acquired Brain Injury community.
-In 2006, Colleen was awarded “Professional of the Year” award from OBIA and in 2013 BIST Volunteer of the Year Award.
+Colleen Boyce is the Director of Residential Rehab.
+With over 30 years of health care experience, she has been with the organization since 1996.
+Not only does she lead a team of professionals and is extremely client/family centred, she also offers a large amount of her time and expertise to committees and volunteer associations in the Greater Toronto Area Acquired Brain Injury community.
+In 2006, Colleen was awarded the “Professional of the Year” award from OBIA and in 2013 BIST Volunteer of the Year Award.
 Colleen is a member in good standing of the College of Vocational and Rehabilitation Professionals, Registered Rehabilitation Professional (RRP) designation, is a Certified Case Manager (McMaster University) and is a Certified Canadian Life Care Planner CCLCP (University of Florida, license # 0105).
-Colleen loves to volunteer, run, play tennis and bridge.

-Melanie Hay, MSc (OT), is a full time Occupational Therapist with NRIO since 2009, who graduated from McMaster University.
-Melanie is registered with the College of Occupational Therapists of Ontario (COTO) and is an active member of the Ontario Society of Occupational Therapists (OSOT).
-As an OT at NRIO, Melanie assists clients to maximize their daily functioning in a manner that safely encourages independence and improved quality of life, Form 1’s, In Home Assessments, cognitive, functional and residential assessments.
+Melanie Hay, MSc (OT), has been a full time Occupational Therapist with Residential Rehab since 2009.
+She graduated from McMaster University and is registered with the College of Occupational Therapists of Ontario (COTO) and is an active member of the Ontario Society of Occupational Therapists (OSOT).
+As an OT, Melanie assists clients to maximize their daily functioning in a manner that safely encourages independence and improved quality of life, Form 1’s, In Home Assessments, cognitive, functional and residential assessments.

-Garvin Moses is the Program Manager for the Mississauga residence and the Supported Living Apartment (SLA) program.
-He has been with NRIO since 2008.
+Garvin Moses is the Program Manager for the Supported Living Apartment (SLA) Program.
+He has been with the organization since 2008.
 Garvin attended the University of Windsor where he earned an honors degree in Sociology/Criminology.
-Before coming to NRIO, Garvin worked in the Protection Services department at the Hospital for Sick Children.
-Recreationally, Garvin enjoys rock climbing and competing in duathalons.
+Before coming to Bayshore, Garvin worked in the Protection Services department at the Hospital for Sick Children.

-Janet Williams is the Hamilton Coordinator for NRIO.
-She has been with NRIO since 1995.
+Janet Williams is the Manager at our Hamilton Residence.
+She has been with the organization since 1995.
 She holds a Bachelor of Arts degree in Sociology with a minor in Criminology from the University of Toronto; Mohawk College certifications in dysphasia assessment and management.
 In 2009, Janet successfully completed the American Academy Brain Injury Specialist Certificate.
-In her spare time Janet likes to cook, bake and read; one of her favorite author is Danielle Steel.
-Janet also volunteers with her church organization visiting shut-ins on a bi-weekly basis.

-Kindree Alkins is the Manager for NRIO’s Etobicoke Residential Program and Day Program.
+Kindree Alkins is the Manager for Etobicoke Residential Program and Day Program.
 She has been with the organization since 2016.
 Kindree graduated from Dalhousie University in Halifax, where she achieved an Honors Bachelor of Science degree in Psychology.
 Kindree brings compassion and innovation to her role as Program Manager to ensure employees and clients receive the best possible service, experience and care.
 Kindree’s main goal is to help clients regain proper functioning and improve their overall quality of life.
-She is passionate about fitness, mental health, and enjoys yoga, reading and spending time with friends and family.

 Dr. Maria Armilio, Consultant in Psychology